matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 4) Feed the result into a bit shuffle function.
 5) Take the result and XOR it with the original *L* segment bits.
 Across 16 rounds, the result of this process will become the new *R* in the next round.
 There will be 16 runs of function *f*.

+The block and key sizes are much smaller than what we use today.